 Piste closure benefit

-Global insurance provider with extensive winter sports cover.
-Backed by one of the world's largest financial services groups, with a global assistance network experienced in coordinating mountain rescues across Europe, North America, and Japan.
+Allianz provides winter sports cover on their comprehensive plans, backed by one of the world's largest financial services groups.
+Their global assistance network covers all popular ski destinations for Australians and has experience coordinating mountain rescues across Europe, Japan, and North America.

 Unlimited medical expenses